isar/hive/README.md

 You can either generate the encryption key yourself or call `Hive.generateSecureKey()` to generate a key.

 Make sure you store the key securely when your application is closed.
-With Flutter you can use the [flutter_secure_storage](https://pub.dev/packages/flutter_secure_storage) or a similar package.
+With Flutter, you can use the [flutter_secure_storage](https://pub.dev/packages/flutter_secure_storage) or a similar package.

 ### Open encrypted box